simonetimi/nextjs-app/README.md

-## Fullstack App with Next.js
+# Fullstack App with Next.js

-Basic fullstack project with Authentication and MongoDB integration.
+A basic fullstack project with Authentication and MongoDB integration.

-# Features
+## Features

 - Typescript for secure typing
 - Tailwind CSS for uniform styling